zksecurity/RFCs/source/starknet/fri.md

 ### Channel

-See the [Channel](channel.html) specification for more details.
+See the [Channel](channel.html) specification for details.

 ### Evaluations of the first FRI layer

 As part of the protocol, the prover must provide a number of evaluations of the first layer polynomial $p_0$ (based on the FRI queries that the verifier generates).

-We abstract this here as an oracle that magically provides evaluations, it is the responsibility of the user of this protocol to ensure that the evaluations are correct.
+We abstract this here as an oracle that magically provides evaluations.
+It is the responsibility of the user of this protocol to ensure that the evaluations are correct.
 See the [Starknet STARK verifier specification](stark.html) for a concrete usage example.

 ## Constants